Gio Reyna is primed for his USMNT debut. And he’s only 17.

 Since then, he has appeared in 22 Bundesliga matches, starting eight and scoring his first goal in September.

 Last month, he had three assists in a 35-minute span.
-His German Cup and Champions League debuts came in February and, following the pandemic shutdown and summer break, he secured regular playing time.
+His German Cup and Champions League debuts came in February, and following the pandemic shutdown and summer break, he secured regular playing time.

 With both Dortmund and the U.S. program, Reyna is following in the footsteps of Christian Pulisic, 22, a Hershey, Pa., native who bolted to stardom as a teenager before transferring to Chelsea in the Premier League last year for $73 million, an American record.